AnghelLeonard/Hibernate-SpringBoot/README.md

      - write the proper query returning a `List<projection>`\
      - if is applicable, limit the number of returned rows (e.g., via `LIMIT`) - here, we can use query builder mechanism built into Spring Data repository infrastructure

+**Note:** Using projections is not limited to use query builder mechanism built into Spring Data repository infrastructure.
+We can fetch projections via JPQL or native queries as well.
+For example, in this [application](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoViaProjectionsAndJpql) we use a JPQL.

 **Output example (select first 2 rows; select only "name" and "city"):**
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootDtoViaProjections/sample.png)